chevere/docs/architecture/spec/exceptions.md

 ### Descriptive

-Use names that explicitly explain the context of the exception.
+Use names that explain the context of the exception.
 For example, `SomeException` is less descriptive than `RoutingBadRouteException`.

 ## Throwing Exceptions